AI, progress & app workflow

 What to do next

-For "How to use photo comparison prompts without turning progress into pressure", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "How to use photo comparison prompts without turning progress into pressure" when you want app support for that action.
-The useful signal for "How to use photo comparison prompts without turning progress into pressure" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.
+For "Progress use: photo comparison prompts", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Progress use: photo comparison prompts" when you want app support for that action.
+The useful signal for "Progress use: photo comparison prompts" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.

 Evidence boundary